dfir-dd/kirby/README.md

 # kirby
-A cute script to create a timeline of a windows image, using dissect
+A cute script to parse several forensic artifacts of given windows (triage) images, using dissect

 ## Usage

 ```
-usage: kirby [-h] [--overwrite] [--dialect {excel,excel-tab,unix}] image_path
+usage: kirby [-h] [--overwrite] [--dialect {excel,excel-tab,unix}] [TARGETS ...]

-create a timeline of a windows image, using dissect
+parse forensic artifacts from windows images, using dissect

 positional arguments:
-  image_path
+  TARGETS               Path to single target or directory with multiple targets to parse

 options:
   -h, --help            show this help message and exit